-A File System endpoint allows a folder or directory accessible from an access point server—a local file system, a mounted network file system, or on a Windows Access Point, a UNC path—to act as a source or destination for data transfer.
+A File System Endpoint allows a folder or directory to be accessible from an Access Point server—a local file system, a mounted network file system, or on a Windows Access Point, a UNC path—to act as a source or destination for data transfer.
 See also What is an Access Point?
-The File System endpoint has the following attributes.
+The File System Endpoint has the following attributes.

 - Access point

-- If there are no access points available to you, you can create one.
-See Working with Access Points.
+- If there are no Access Points available to you, you can create one.
+See Managing Access Points.

 - Note: By default, a File System Endpoint built on a given Access Point has recursive access to the files and folders under the Access Point's root directory.
 This has the following implications: